De Mooiste Bloemenroutes van Nederland | 4 Best Road Trip Flower Routes around Tulip, Daffodil, and Hyacinth Bulb Fields in the Netherlands

 Literally meaning 'Flower Route,' it refers to car/bike routes along the flower fields of the Netherlands.
 If you google, you will find many websites that talk about many such ‘Bloemenroutes’ and/or provide maps that focus more on the driving/biking ‘paths’ but do not pinpoint the exact location of the flower fields.
 They leave it up to you for discovering them along the way.
 This makes it very difficult to put the address of the flower fields in your car’s GPS, or know which are the fields that are easily accessible to get inside (most of the fields are separated from the road via canals or are fenced), or even know where to park your car to get to the fields.

-Therefore, in this article, from my experience of living in the municipality of Haarlemmermeer, the so-called ‘headquarters’ of the Bloemenroutes, and that of chasing flower fields for the last 11 years in the Netherlands, I will tell you about the best driving routes to follow while on a tulip, daffodil, or hyacinth hunt road trip in the Netherlands along with the exact locations of the flower fields.
+Therefore, in this article, from my experience of living in the municipality of Haarlemmermeer, the so-called ‘headquarters’ of the Bloemenroutes, and that of chasing flower fields in the Netherlands since 2013, I will tell you about the best driving routes to follow while on a tulip, daffodil, or hyacinth hunt road trip in the Netherlands along with the exact locations of the flower fields.
 So let’s begin!

 4 Best Flower Routes in the Netherlands